TheSecretSquad/chess/README.md

 > How about you think of a method we can add to game that is usable right now such that we could show the game to another and they can see it is working?

 I'm not sure I understand this.
 If we show the game to another, what should they see?
 Are the tests passing proof enough that it's working?

+> When you start a game you have a board with white and black pieces in their designated spots.
+> This could be a good starting test.
+That a new game has a board with pieces in the right spots.